shengfeng-yang/shengfeng-yang.github.io/_pages/research_computation.md

 <a href="/publication/2022-09-Porous" style="font-size: 18px; font-weight: bold;">Porous microstructures for ion storage in high capacity electrodes based on surface segregation-induced separation</a>

-<a href="/publication/2021-11-PF-dentritic-growth" style="font-size: 18px; font-weight: bold;">Phase-field-lattice Boltzmann method for dendritic growth with melt flow and thermosolutal convection–diffusion</a>

-<a href="/publication/2021-12-DFT-W-GB" style="font-size: 18px; font-weight: bold;">First-principles study of vacancy interaction with grain boundaries of tungsten used in future fusion reactors</a>

 Image Gallery
 ------